code-chandan/uchihaboard/journal.md

 ---

-## 16 July 2025
+## 16 July 2025 5:21 pm to 7:10 pm

-Exported the Gerbers and double-checked everything in the 3D viewer.
-The board looks clean.
-Uploaded it to JLC just to see how it’d look in preview and it passed everything which is always a relief.
-Also started designing the case.
-Went with a simple sandwich style, just top and bottom acrylic plates.
-Didn’t want anything too bulky.
-Measured the standoff heights and adjusted the hole spacing.
-I’ll probably laser cut the plates later this week.
-Wrapped up by ordering the PCBs finally.
-Hope the colors come out right.
+I finally exported the Gerbers today.
+I double-checked everything in the 3D viewer before moving on.
+The board looks clean, with no odd gaps or floating pads.
+Around 5:45 PM, I uploaded the files to JLC just to preview them, and everything passed on the first try.
+It’s always a nice boost when that happens.

+After that, I switched gears and started designing the case.
+I kept it simple by choosing a sandwich-style case.

 **Hours spent:** 2